thingmabobby/IMAPEmailChecker/README.md

 ## Usage
 To use the IMAPEmailChecker class, you need to have the PHP IMAP extension enabled.
-You'll first need to establish an IMAP connection using imap_open() before instantiating the class.
 Here's an extended example covering many common operations, demonstrating the use of try...catch for error handling: